Choosing a Screening Provider

 Does the company’s published information (e.g. telephone book entry, internet web site, brochures or forms) include a physical contact address?

-Be cautious about engaging an employment screening company that does not include a physical address on its web site, trading instead from behind an anonymous post office box number.
+Be cautious about engaging an employment screening company that does not include a physical address on its web site, trading instead from behind an anonymous post office box number, or just their web site.

-It's a good idea to confirm a provider is listed in the Telephone book or Electronic White Pages.
-A reputable company will always have a physical address in these publications.
+It's a good idea to confirm a provider is listed in the Telephone book or Electronic White Pages (EWP).
+A reputable company will always have a physical address in these publications and if you don't see them listed in the EWP then they are not located in New Zealand.

-Also, avoid companies that demand your credit card number so they can charge you before they do the work.
-Only pay on an invoice after you have received your background screening report.
+Also, avoid companies that demand your credit card details so they can charge you even before they do the work - providers in Auckland, Tauranga and Australia are doing this.
+Only pay on a tax invoice after you have received your background screening report and are satisfied with it.

 Always ask a screening company for a sample report, so you can compare it with those of other providers.
 This will assist you to determine if their reports really are going to meet your needs and expectations.